 Hiya!
 It’s Mandi here, from Making Nice in the Midwest.
 Sometimes window shopping can be frustrating.
 But other times, window shopping can cause great DIY ideas to spring to mind!
 Recently I was drooling over kitchen backsplashes that I had no business even glancing at.
 Totally out of my price range!
 But when I found these wood mosaic tiles, my pointer finger rose swiftly upward as I shouted, “Aha!
 I can make that!”
 While I wouldn’t love a completely wood-tiled backsplash, I would rather enjoy a small section of wood mosaic as wall art.
 So that’s exactly what I set out to create.
 Check out how easy this project is!
 Anyone can do it—I promise!

 -Rigid backing material (I used a scrap piece of 1/4″ plywood.)

--2" wooden blocks (I found mine at a local discount craft retailer, but this set on Amazon isn't too expensive.)
+-2″ wooden blocks (I found mine at a local discount craft retailer, but these sets on Amazon aren’t too expensive.)

 -Wood shims no larger than the size of your blocks

 -Wood stain (I used a stain that also seals the wood.)

 This project is completely power tool free!
 I considered making wood blocks to save money on supplies and to give me a variety of sizes to add interest to my mosaic, but I happened to find unfinished wood blocks for a good deal at a local discount craft store called Pat Catans.
 You can certainly make your own blocks pretty easily if you have the tools, although sanding each one would be pretty time consuming.
 To save time and avoid using power tools, just head out to your local craft store to find wood blocks, or buy some online.
 The least expensive set of blocks I found online are right here.